GoogleCloudPlatform/datacatalog-tag-engine/README.md

 Be sure to generate an OAUTH_TOKEN from an account which has privileges to use TAG_CREATOR_SA.

-13. Test you Tag Engine setup by creating a couple of simple configs (static and dynamic tags):
+13. Test your Tag Engine setup by creating a couple of simple configs (static and dynamic tags):

 - Create the data_governance tag template: <br>
 		`git clone https://github.com/GoogleCloudPlatform/datacatalog-templates.git` <br>